baaixw/VINS-Fusion-for-UrbanNavDataset-Evaluation/README.md

 ### Fail T-T

 # Acknowledgements
 ### The VINS-Fusion (https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) framework is used for performance evaluation of dataset collected in Hong Kong urban canyons.
 When performing coordinate transformation，some functions are derived from GraphGNSSLib (https://github.com/weisongwen/GraphGNSSLib).
-We appreciate and respect the authors' efforts for their contribution to the research comminity.
+We appreciate and respect the authors' efforts for their contribution to the research community.
 If there is any thing inappropriate, please contact me through 19078299r@connect.polyu.hk (BAI).

 # Used Dataset